AbduallahBarmu/Template1/README.md

 # Project title

-Static design project based on HTML and CSS technologies the project display 5 sections:
+Static design project based on HTML and CSS technologies the project display 5 sectionsa and it is fully responsive

 - Hero section
 - Services section
 - Protofolio section